Barbara Gluck

-Barbara Gluck (born 1938) is an American photojournalist, art photographer, speaker, writer, and healing facilitator.
+Barbara Gluck (born 1938) is a retired American photojournalist, art photographer, speaker, writer, and spiritual healing facilitator.

-After an early career in advertising she spent almost four years in Vietnam, during the war, and produced award-winning photojournalism during the Vietnam War.
-During the late 1970s she developed her career as an art photographer, with her "Light Painting" series becoming major museum shows.
+After an early career in advertising, she spent almost four years in Vietnam and produced award-winning photojournalism during the Vietnam War.
+In the late 1970s she worked as an art photographer, and her "Light Painting" series was exhibited in multiple major museum shows.